Purple glove syndrome

 Purple glove syndrome (PGS) is a poorly understood skin disease in which the extremities become swollen, discoloured and painful.
 PGS is potentially serious and may require amputation.
 PGS is most common among elderly patients and those receiving multiple large intravenous doses of the epilepsy drug phenytoin.
 Compartment syndrome is a complication of PGS.

 Cause

 Purple glove syndrome is caused by the intravenous anticonvulsant phenytoin.
 This medication has many already established neurological side effects.
-However, glove syndrome is a rare, with prevalence ranging from 1.7% to 5.9%, but has very serious adverse effect that may lead to limb amputations.
+However, glove syndrome is a rare, with incidence ranging from 1.7% to 5.9%, but has very serious adverse effect that may lead to limb amputations.
 This may occur due to the administration of phenytoin with or without extravasation.
 The defining characteristic is a purplish to black discoloration of the extremity followed by peripheral edema and pain distal to the site of infusion.
-Onset is generally seen within the first few hours of administration.
+Onset is generally seen within two and twelve hours of administration.
 The true pathology of purple glove syndrome is not fully elucidated, however it is believed to be due to the crystallization of phenytoin within the blood and extravasates into the surrounding interstitium.
 Another mechanism may be due to the disruption of endothelial transcellular junctions followed by leaking of phenytoin into the surround soft tissues.